cloudtechtrainer/1-AWS-EBS-EFS-Python/README.md

 -(6) Now create a new file 'test.py' and paste the python program from this directory
 -(7) Replace the path of input and output files based on the directries created
 -(8) Run the program and check the output

+Now this EBS volume can be detached from this instance and attached to another instance where programs are present and made use to process the input files.
+Also the same could be done by using the EFS files, which could be attached while creating the EC2 Instance.